andsens/homeshick/README.md

 This way you can prevent homeshick from cluttering your home folder with files that are only *included* from elsewhere.
 Each repo is referred to as a *castle*.

+# Usage #

+homeshick is used via subcommands, so simply typing `homeshick` will yield a helpful message that tersely explains all of the things you can do with it.

+Most subcommands accept castlenames as arguments.
+You can also run a subcommand on all castles by not specifying any arguments.

 # Installation #
 homeshick is installed as a castle, this way it can keep itself updated.